joshhayles/django/101/_notes.md

   To display our database content on the homepage, we have to link our views, templates, and URLs.

+  ## ALLOWED_HOSTS and CSRF_TRUSTED_ORIGINS (production settings)
+  There are four big settings that need to be toggled for production:
+  - DEBUG
+  - SECRET_KEY
+  - ALLOWED_HOSTS
+  - CSRF_TRUSTED_ORIGINS

 # Django Commands
   ## static files: compile all of your project's static files into a new root-level directory called staticfiles
   `python3 manage.py collectstatic`